 8. On the open side, place a straight stitch about a 1/4 of an inch into the open part of the pocket on the edge of the hem.
 Be sure not to go over the two side tubes that the strap will run through, same as the bottom stitch you previously did.

 9. Now get your wire and cutters.
 Cut a piece of wire that will fit into the top part of the open hem.
 Using pliers, bend the edges so they are rounded and not sharp.
 Place the wire into the pocket.
 Sew up the pocket with a zig zag (or straight) stitch close to the end of the pocket so that the wire is now sewn in – this will be the part that goes over the nose and can bend to be modified to the nose shape.
 NOTE: pipecleaners are also great for this!

 10. You’ve made the mask part of the mask!

-1. You can totally avoid this step if you have any type of ribbon that would work here.
+1. You can totally avoid this step if you have any type of ribbon, bias tape, or elastic that would work here.
 I, however, don’t have ribbon and I have a loop turner and some fabric I got at an estate sale… therefore, I am going with what I have.

 2. You will need one piece of fabric that measures at a long 50-inch to 60-inches (you could do 30-40 inches for a smaller face) that is cut at a flat at 2 inches or 1.5 inches wide.
 You can choose between 1.5 inches for a smaller strap, which works well with thinner fabric, or a 2 inches, for a wider strap, which can work better with thicker or less pliable fabric.